Canada's Fairfax snaps up Lloyd's insurer Brit Plc for $1.88 billion

 Brit shares jumped more than 10 percent to 303 pence, their highest since going public last year, on the London Stock Exchange on Tuesday.
 This was slightly below the offer price at a premium of 11.2 percent to Brit's closing price on Feb.
 16.

-Fairfax has received irrevocable undertakings to accept the offer from entities managed by Apollo Global (APO.N) and CVC Capital Partners, which together own about 73 percent of Brit.
+Fairfax has received irrevocable undertakings to accept the offer from entities managed by Apollo Global (APO.N) and CVC Capital Partners [CVC.UL], which together own about 73 percent of Brit.

 Apollo and CVC, which acquired Brit in 2010, took it public last year, valuing it up to 960 million pounds ($1.48 billion).